Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Relation between the subspaces with cyclic vectors

 \subsection{Relation of the space $\mathcal{H}_n$ with the cyclic subspaces $\mathcal{H}_x \subset \mathcal{H}_n$.
 Proof of theorem}

 Consider the set theoretical sum

 of the domains of the cyclic representations with the cyclic vectors $|u\rangle, c_{{}_{\alpha_i}}^+|u\rangle, \ldots$ of te form (\ref{x}) with the azimuthal numbers $m_i=0$ all equal zero in $\alpha_i = (l_i,m_i)$.
 From lemma \ref{azimuth=0} it follows that this sum contains linear span of the orthogonal complete system (\ref{x}).
-Therefore, this sum is equal $\mathcal{H}_n$.
-From lemma \ref{azimuth=0} it follows that this sum is equal
+Therefore, the closure of this sum is equal $\mathcal{H}_n$.
+From lemma \ref{azimuth=0} it follows that the closure of